v5ma/v5ma.github.io/aframe-curve-component-2024/readme.md

 This is the Aframe Curve Component 2024 Update.
+This new version works with A-Frame 1.5.0 and uses BufferGeometry instead of the depreciated Geometry (from threejs).
+Some of the syntax had to be updated as well.
-The previous version othe A-Frame Curve Component was out of date, not working because it utilized threejs Geometry which is depreciated, and it was archived by it's creator who I was unable to contact.
-I had to update it to utilize BufferGeometry.
+The previous version othe A-Frame Curve Component was out of date, not working with the latest threejs updates + the latest A-Frame version, and it was archived by it's creator whom I was unable to contact.

 ## aframe-curve-component 2024 Update